Methane Testing Report and Soil Gas Survey

 Sample Analysis per the Methane Testing Standards

 At the completion of sampling, geologists analyze the methane test data in order to determine the site design level of a property.
 And there are a total of five possible site design levels under the current methane testing standard.
-And this determination is necessary to determine the specifications of a methane mitigation system.
+This determination is necessary to determine the specifications of a methane mitigation system.
 For more information on how to test for methane gas underground, Geo Forward advises referring to LADBS Form IB/P/BC 2014-101 Site Testing Standards For Methane.

 Reporting Methane Soil Test Results